AliSayyed123/AliSayyed123/README.md

 **Object Detection in Adverse Weather** — trained YOLOv11m and YOLOv12 on fog, rain, snow, storm.
 0.829 mAP.
 The goal was simple: build something that still works when the weather doesn't cooperate.

 **Automated Book Publication Pipeline** — scraping, rewriting, versioning, semantic search, all chained together.
-No more "wait which draft was that?"
+No more "wait, which draft was that?"

 ---